-Healdsburg is the type of place you leave, with a plan for what to see when you return, and the unassuming nature of the town is quite often what makes it so appealing.
-It has a certain charm which California is renowned for having of course, but then it's really only when you step away from the big cities and crowded nature of the coastline, that you can experience everything else it has to offer.
+Incredible wineries, fine dining, and captivating art galleries?
+Healdsburg is the type of place you leave with a plan for what to see when you return, and the unassuming nature of the town is quite often what makes it so appealing.
+It has a certain charm, which California is renowned for having, of course, but then it's really only when you step away from the big cities and crowded nature of the coastline that you can experience everything else it has to offer.

 Healdsburg is located just off Highway 101 and approximately 1 hour 15 minutes drive, provided the traffic is relatively calm.
 That being said, it is best to avoid traveling this route during rush hour, especially in the evening, as Highway 101 can get quite congested during these times.
-Reaching Healdsburg is quite an easy process with it being a straight run north from San Francisco where at 66 miles, you take exit 503 and keep left at the fork in the ramp which leads to the centre of the town.
+Reaching Healdsburg is easy with it being a straight run north from San Francisco where at 66 miles, you take exit 503 and keep left at the fork in the ramp which leads to the center of the town.

 If you have time to spare enroute to Healdsburg, consider stopping in Santa Rosa to pay a visit at the Charles Schultz Museum.
 Schultz was the man behind Snoopy, Charlie Brown, and the rest of the Peanuts Gang.

 The Best Western Dry Creek Inn in Healdsburg blends the comforts and amenities you want with the budget you need.
 It features a year-round outdoor pool and hot tub, free Wi-Fi and parking, and an onsite restaurant.
 This hotel also has a great location for local action, like biking and hiking, and for super-short side trips to Bodega Bay and Santa Rosa.